parmentelat/asynciojobs/README.md

 ### Example C : infinite loops, or coroutines that don't return

-Sometimes it is useful to deal with a endless loop; for example if we want to separate completely actions and printing, we can use an `asyncio.Queue` to implement a simple message bus as follows
+Sometimes it is useful to deal with a endless loop; for example if we want to separate completely actions and printing, we can use an `asyncio.Queue` to implement a simple message bus as follows:

 ```python